mehmetyucelsaritas/Template-Matching-Based-Object-Tracking/README.md

 ****You can  [watch](https://youtu.be/ZMCFsfx7JNw) the demo of project.****

+See also [Object-Tracking-GUI](https://github.com/mehmetyucelsaritas/Object-Tracking-GUI) Project that mainly focus on deleting outlier data.

 **Basic Usage of Project :**

 1. Select Range Of Interests (ROIs) --> Press SPACE after each.